rueedlinger/kafka-connect-quickstart/README.md

 ```

-In the [config](config) directory are the configuration files for the custom source and sink connector.
+In the [config](config) directory are the connector configuration files for the custom source and sink connector.
 - [LogSinkConnector](src/main/java/ch/yax/connect/quickstart/sink)
 - [RandomSourceConnector](src/main/java/ch/yax/connect/quickstart/source)